lynxthecat/cake-autorate/INSTALLATION.md

-# Installing CAKE-autorate on OpenWrt
+# Installing cake-autorate on OpenWrt

-**CAKE-autorate** is a script that minimizes latency by adjusting CAKE bandwidth settings based on traffic load and round-trip time measurements.
+**cake-autorate** is a script that minimizes latency by adjusting CAKE bandwidth settings based on traffic load and round-trip time measurements.
 See the main [README](./README.md) page for more details of the algorithm.

 ## Installation Steps

-CAKE-autorate provides an installation script that installs all the required tools.
+cake-autorate provides an installation script that installs all the required tools.
 To use it:

 - Install SQM (`luci-app-sqm`) and enable and configure `cake` Queue